 WHY GATHER? - We have learned from our response to the epidemic that joining together in community is profoundly healing.
-But, we'll join for many reasons some shared, some personal… to honor what we experienced, to honor one another and to remember those lost.
-We will join because just the being with one another can help make sense of this experience.
-At this gathering we will share not only personal stories of suffering but also acknowledge the wisdom gained.
+But, we'll join for many reasons- some shared, some personal… to honor what we experienced, to honor one another and to remember those lost.
+We will join because simply being with one another can help make sense of this experience.
+At this gathering we will share not only personal stories of suffering but also acknowledge the wisdom and resilience gained.

 WHEN? - Monday, September 15 -